HPE-Haven-OnDemand/havenondemand-asp.net/README.md

     {"file", file},
     {"mode", "document_photo"}
 };
-await client.PostRequest(Params, hodApp, HODClient.REQ_MODE.ASYNC);
+await client.PostRequest(Params, hodApp, true);
 // OR

-var response = client.PostRequest(Params, hodApp, HODClient.REQ_MODE.ASYNC);
+var response = client.PostRequest(Params, hodApp, true);
 ```
 ----

 **Function GetRequestCombination**

-    async Task GetRequestCombination(Dictionary<String, Object> Params, String hodApp, REQ_MODE mode = REQ_MODE.ASYNC)
+    async Task GetRequestCombination(Dictionary<String, Object> Params, String hodApp, Boolean async = true)

 *Description:*
 * Sends a HTTP GET request for Haven OnDemand combination API.

 *Parameters:*
-* Params: a Dictionary object containing key/value pair parameters to be sent to a combination API, where the keys are the parameters of that API
+* `Params` is a Dictionary object containing key/value pair parameters to be sent to a combination API, where the keys are the parameters of that API
-* hodApp: is the name of the combination API you are calling.
+* `hodApp` is the name of the combination API you are calling.
-* mode [REQ_MODE.SYNC | REQ_MODE.ASYNC]: specifies API call as Asynchronous or Synchronous.
-Default to REQ_MODE.ASYNC.
+* `async` [true | false] specifies API call as Asynchronous or Synchronous.
+Default to true.

-*Response:*
-* If the mode is "ASYNC", response will be returned via the requestCompletedWithJobID(String response) callback function.
-* If the mode is "SYNC", response will be returned via the requestCompletedWithContent(String response) callback function.
-* If there is an error occurred, the error message will be sent via the onErrorOccurred(String errorMessage) callback function.

 ----

 **Function PostRequestCombination**

-    async Task PostRequestCombination(Dictionary<String, Object> Params, String hodApp, REQ_MODE mode = REQ_MODE.ASYNC)
+    async Task PostRequestCombination(Dictionary<String, Object> Params, String hodApp, Boolean async = true)

 *Description:*
 * Sends a HTTP POST request for Haven OnDemand combination API.

 *Parameters:*
-* Params: a Dictionary object containing key/value pair parameters to be sent to a combination API, where the keys are the parameters of that API
+* `Params` is a Dictionary object containing key/value pair parameters to be sent to a combination API, where the keys are the parameters of that API

 > Note:

 > 1. File upload is not yet supported in this version

-* hodApp: is the name of the combination API you are calling.
+* `hodApp` is the name of the combination API you are calling.
-* mode [REQ_MODE.SYNC | REQ_MODE.ASYNC]: specifies API call as Asynchronous or Synchronous.
-Default to REQ_MODE.ASYNC.
+* `async` [true | false]: specifies API call as Asynchronous or Synchronous.
+Default to true.

-*Response:*
-* If the mode is "ASYNC", response will be returned via the requestCompletedWithJobID(String response) callback function.
-* If the mode is "SYNC", response will be returned via the requestCompletedWithContent(String response) callback function.
-* If there is an error occurred, the error message will be sent via the onErrorOccurred(String errorMessage) callback function.

 ----